Naresea/art-library/README.md

 - add a helper to build complex queries
 - add a special config option to explicitly sync the search index back with the database
 - include a dictionary when trying to auto-parse tags during upload (currently it's a regex that splits at whitespace, underscore, dash, etc.)
-- build some kind of installer to get the software ready in an easier way than compiling it from source
 - maybe include options for audio files as well... preview would be an audio player then, I guess
 - if I ever get here, built a module for Foundry VTT to integrate the Lucene search, gallery and upload directly into Foundry